 It was a joke on both the mass hysteria over swine flu, and the huge backlash KFC received a few years ago after Oprah endorsed people to try their new baked chicken and KFC ran out almost instantly.

 In the Reals how did Riley trick the reality show people?

 Riley sent videos to both Pimp My Ride and Extreme Makeover: Home Edition that made the producers think Granddad was blind.
 (In reality, he was only wearing sunglasses to emulate Bill Cosby.)
 The EM crew also believed that Granddad was running a homeless shelter out of the house, and Riley brought in Tom, Jazmine, and Ruckus to pose as homeless people.
 Granddad played along with the deception, but was so excited to see the finished car that he forgot to act blind, leading the EM crew to stop work on the house.

-Yeah that what bugs me cause don't reality shows usually check records to make sure that people stories about illness, disablites, or whatever are actually true and not complete B.S.
+Don't reality shows usually check records to make sure that people stories about illness, disabilities, or whatever are actually true and not complete B.S.?

 They do in the real world (no pun intended).
 Not in this show, which works purely and unashamedly on Rule of Cool and Rule of Funny.

 Who would give a blind person a car, anyway?
 You need to see in order to drive.

 Note that Ruckus is seen in the video posing as Grandad's driver.
 He actually says "Give 'im something better", implying that he would be the one driving "Bitches" around so he could get women.

 Why everyone, even fans and Huey, say that Tom got owned by Riley in "The Trial of R. Kelly" is beyond me.
 All Riley did was continue interrupting Tom and make really shallow (but I'll admit, funny) arguments against him.
 Almost feels like we're praising Fox News, here.